 - List out every single social media network you are currently using.
 Are you on Facebook, Twitter, Instagram, LinkedIn or Pinterest?

 - Update any information that needs to be changed on all your social accounts.

 - Review all your images to ensure they are relevant and updated.

-- Make sure your branding is consistent across all social media platforms.
+- Make sure your branding and messaging are consistent across all social media platforms.

 - Claim your vanity URLs if you haven’t already.

-- Take a deeper look into your followers’ demographics.
+- Take a deeper look into your subscribers’ or followers’ demographics.

-- Analyze your overall posting activity and see where it’s lacking.
+- Analyze your overall posting activity, the hashtags you’re using and see where it’s lacking.

-- Check if your engagement rates are consistent with your efforts.
+- Check if your engagement rates and follower count are consistent with your efforts.

-- Study every successful piece of content that has garnered high number of shares, likes, etc.
+- Study every successful piece of content that has garnered high number of shares, retweets, likes, etc.

 - Track your competitors and conduct a thorough audit.

 Step #4: Set Your Social Media OKRs